amosn593/Common-Coding-Interviews-c-/README.md

 `[1,2,4,6,9,11], 4
 Outputs, 4`

+### 4.Find Smallest Integer not present in a array

+`
+For example, given A = [1, 3, 6, 4, 1, 2], the function should return 5.

+`
-### 4. Give a binary tree, check if its symmetrical around its center
+### 5. Give a binary tree, check if its symmetrical around its center